 By stretching well, you’re going to enhance two things: your flexibility and your mobility.
 Flexibility means how far a muscle or joint can move – the range of motion – and mobility means how efficiently you can control that range of motion.
 With increased flexibility and mobility, you’ll also see both your running performance and recovery improve.
 ‘If you’re too tight, your body’s not going to be able to move properly, so you’re going to be more prone to injury and pain,’ says Brannigan.

-What’s more, a 2021 review published in The average runner can run a mile in this time supports the idea that a single, short bout of stretching can improve run performance, based on parameters like time to exhaustion, total running distance and VO2 max.
+What’s more, a 2021 review published in number to get higher supports the idea that a single, short bout of stretching can improve run performance, based on parameters like time to exhaustion, total running distance and VO2 max.

 If the limit of your stretching world is doing a brief quad or calf stretch just before a big race, simply because you see others doing it, you’re far from the only runner who isn’t flexible – and you stand to get the most out of doing a bit more.

 Dynamic stretching is good for your whole body, not just your running performance.
-Since pre-run stretching needs to encompass more movement to be effective, making that range of motion wider will assist injury prevention and even help that magic VO2 max As you bring your left leg back to the centre, take a step forward.
+Since pre-run stretching needs to encompass more movement to be effective, making that range of motion wider will assist injury Step forward with your right foot so that nearly all of your weight is on the right VO2 max ndash; and you stand to get the most out of doing a bit more.

 What’s the difference between static and dynamic stretching?